chmj/app_yolodetect/README.md

-# Real-Time Gesture Recognition App
+# Real-Time Gesture Recognition App (Desktop & Web)

 A real-time computer vision application that detects and classifies hand gestures from a webcam feed using a powerful combination of deep learning and machine learning models.
+This repository contains both a local desktop version and a web-based Streamlit application.

 This project uses:
 - **YOLOv8** for initial, robust hand region detection.
 - **MediaPipe** for accurate, high-fidelity hand landmark extraction.
-- **TensorFlow/Keras** for custom gesture classification based on landmark data.
+- **TensorFlow/Keras** for custom gesture classification.
-- **OpenCV** for video capture and rendering.
+- **OpenCV** for local video capture and rendering.
+- **Streamlit** and **Streamlit-WebRTC** for the interactive web interface.

 ---